algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 On top of the plot, we have shown the distribution of all 10,000 runs for the approximate count at 10,000, 500,000, and 1,000,000 items.

 There's a lot to unpack here, so let's start with the upward trending lines.
-Here, it seems like the approximate counts are roughly following the line of $$y=x$$, which would be simple counting, as in a perfect world, the approximate count would always be exactly equal to the true number of items being counted.
+Here, it seems like the approximate counts are roughly following the line of $$y=x$$, which would indicate simple counting (without any randomness or approximation).
+This makes sense because in a perfect world, the approximate count would always be exactly equal to the true number of items being counted.
 Unfortunately, none of the lines shown here exactly follow $$y=x$$.
-In fact, it would be impossible for any of the approximations to do so because we are always increasing the approximation in steps of 4000.
+In fact, it would be impossible for any of the approximations to do so because we are always increasing the approximation in steps of 4000 while the true count increments by 1 with each new item.
 That said, the *average* of all these counts together is a really good approximation for the true number of items.

 This is where the 3 additional plots come in: